sazidabintaislam/IETC_conference_2020/README.md

 As an initial experiment, a binary CNN network has been trained and validated to classify snakes, and toads/frog with 9,000 samples collected from various internet public databases.
 The model evaluation achieved 76% test accuracy on average for the test data that supports the prospects for the recommended model.

 A callback function has been applied to the model that stops the training procedure after reaching a particular accuracy/loss score.
-In thia ripository contains two seperate code: with and without callback function.
+This ripository contains two seperate code: with and without callback function.

 #### To read full paper click [here](https://ieeexplore-ieee-org.libproxy.txstate.edu/document/9249141)